JonathanHelianthicusDoe/shticker_book_unwritten/README.md

 When not on Linux, and/or when shticker\_book\_unwritten is built with the default features, stored passwords are stored **in plain text** on your filesystem.
-To avoid this security hazard, you may:
+To avoid this security hazard, you may&hellip;:

-- &hellip;Compile with `-F secret-store`, if on Linux.
+- &hellip;Compile with `-Fsecret-store`, if on Linux.
 In this case, shticker\_book\_unwritten will use your [Secret Service](https://specifications.freedesktop.org/secret-service-spec/latest/) keyring (e\.g.
 [KWallet](https://en.wikipedia.org/wiki/KWallet), [GNOME